Zajjaj-Khan/NextJS-Events/README.md

 ## Getting Started

-This is a Simple and Basic NextJs website i built to get similair with Nextjs and its core concepts, Anyways am Loving it
+### This is a Simple and Basic NextJs website I built to get familiar with Nextjs and its core concepts, I am Loving it